The US Experience Since 1945

-In an attempt to explain further the underlying basis for the US immigrant– trade link, this chapter introduces a measure of cultural differences (that is, the cultural distance) between the US and each of the home countries in our data set.
+7. Cultural distance between the US and immigrants’ home countries In an attempt to explain further the underlying basis for the US immigrant– trade link, this chapter introduces a measure of cultural differences (that is, the cultural distance) between the US and each of the home countries in our data set.
 Hofstede (1981) defines culture as a system of collectively held values which suggests that cultural differences are the degree to which shared norms and values differ from one country to another.
 Such norms and values reflect societies’ behavioral rules, which may be represented through artifacts and symbols, myths and legends, rituals, ceremonies and celebrations, beliefs, and ethical codes (Brown, 1995).
 Inglehart et al. (2004) also notes that relationship structures, societal obligations, roles and functions are important factors that determine and, hence, reflect a nation’s culture.
 A brief definition of ‘culture’ may be that it is the totality of behavior, beliefs, arts, institutions and all other avenues by which a population, community or a class collectively expresses its values and attitudes.
 If, at the society/country-level, culture is a composite reflection of the population’s shared habits and traditions, learned beliefs and customs, attitudes, norms and values, it follows that greater social and/or institutional dissimilarity corresponds with greater cultural dissimilarity (White and Tadesse, 2008a).
-Greater variation in consumer preferences across immigrants and other host country residents, which may result from cultural (that is, social and institutional) differences between the host and home countries, may increase the likelihood that immigrants will exert positive influences on US imports from their home countries via the...
+Greater variation in consumer preferences across immigrants and other host country residents, which may result from cultural (that is, social and institutional) differences between the host and home countries, may increase the likelihood that immigrants will exert positive...

 You are not authenticated to view the full text of this chapter or article.